Hawai'i

 Dining/Shopping

 We run on island time.
+There is no sense of urgency here.
+Everything takes forever.

 If you go to the deli at my grocery store, prepare to lose the next 20 minutes of your life.
 Minimum.
 Even if no one's in line.
 The same goes for checking out.